lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Intelligence 11+, Trained in Arcana and Craft

 Instead of making a craft check to craft a magic item, you may create an unstable version of that item as a swift action and by spending focus.
 Both the material cost of that item, and focus cost, are determined by the item created.
-Creating items in this way does not count as casting a spell, and it does not prevent you from making a normal craft check during the same day.
+Creating items in this way does not count as casting a spell.
 Items created using this talent must satisfy all other normal crafting requirements.

-All items created by this ability lose their effects if not used before a week has passed.
+All items created by this ability lose their effects if not used before a week has passed since their creation.

 The advancement of this talent determines what types of items can be created.